-In this feature, we look at how Age UK is combating loneliness in later life through our befriending services.
-We explain how befriending works, and meet some of the older people who’ve benefitted from befriending, as well as some of the many volunteers who make this vital service possible.
+At Age UK one of the ways we try to beat loneliness in later life is through our befriending services.
+Here, we explain how befriending works, and meet some of the older people who’ve benefitted from befriending, as well as some of the amazing volunteers who make this vital service possible.

 Loneliness is a massive issue for people in later life in the UK.
 Half of all people aged 75 and over live alone, and 1 in 10 people aged 65 or over say they are always or often feel lonely – that’s just over a million people.

 Shockingly, half of all older people consider the television their main form of company.

 Joy, 88, from Stockport, found herself on her own after her husband passed away: ‘My husband died and left me on my own.
 I managed to cope with things and get by at first.
 But in the last two years it got very lonely and miserable.
 I saw my daughter once a week, but the rest of the time I was on my own with nobody to talk to.
 I thought, “This can’t go on with me by myself”.’

 - Read what happened next to Joy